jimmoffitt/data-stores/schemas/README.md

 https://github.com/jimmoffitt/SocialFlood/blob/master/EventBinner/database/tweet_sql.rb

+If using MySQL, you will want to review available Data Types: https://dev.mysql.com/doc/refman/5.7/en/data-types.html

 ### Creating tables with SQL

 Below is an example SQL command that creates a single ```tweets``` table.
 While storing Tweets in a single table is not idea, this command illustrates the basic mechanics and syntax for creating tables.